ayoub-idouhamou/ayoub-idouhamou/README.md

-- 👋 Hi, I’m @ayoub-idouhamou
+- 👋 Hello there devs, I’m @ayoub-idouhamou
-- 👀 I’m interested in Functional programming and category theory https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/
+- 👀 I love Functional programming and category theory https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/
 - 🌱 I’m currently learning the great material of CS61A along with the fascinating book SICP
 - 💞️ I’m looking to collaborate on some beginner-freindly projects to sharp my skills
 - 📫 You can reach me on my linkedIn "www.linkedin.com/in/idouhamouayoub/"
+- If anyone by chance wants to do dev pairing, I am in

 <!---
 ayoub-idouhamou/ayoub-idouhamou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.